tidymodels/important/README.md

   predictors columns are easily parallelized.
 - The results are returned in a tidy format.

+There are also recipe steps for supervised feature selection:

+- `step_predictors_retain()` can filter the predictors using a single conditional statement (e.g., absolute correlation with the outcome \> 0.75, etc).
+- `step_predictors_best()` can retain the most important predictors for the outcome using a single scoring function.
+- `step_predictors_desirability()` retains the most important predictors for the outcome using multiple scoring functions, blended using desirability functions.

+The latter two steps can be tuned over the proportion of predictors to be retained.

 ## Installation

 You can install the development version of important from